 A “Faculty Resource Guide” has been created to increase disability awareness among faculty members, teaching assistants and staff at the University.
 The guide is available from Teaching Students with Disabilities.

 If you are concerned about a student's performance in your course and suspect that there may be a disability interfering with the student's success, you should meet with the student to discuss campus supports.
 Ontario Human Rights Commission’s policy includes information for faculty on responding to students with suspected disabilities.
 Faculty members, staff and teaching assistants are always welcome to consult with our staff if they have questions or concerns.
-Campus supports are also available through Student Counselling & Development and the Office of Student Community Relations.
+Campus supports are also available through Student Counselling, Health & Well-being and the Office of Student Community Relations.

 Important: Professional ethics and standards of practice require that counsellors and staff within Student Accessibility Services note all relevant communication regarding a student in their file.
 This includes written correspondence and oral discussions about a student with faculty members.
 Students can obtain access to their entire Student Accessibility Services file on request.